 Here’s the sign at the Homestead Trailhead at the back of the parking lot just off of Shangri-La Road.

-The Homestead trailhead is a takeout point with a parking area between the Denby Bay and Tompkins Bend trailheads.
+Named for an old homestead nearby, the Homestead trailhead is a takeout point with a parking area.
+It is located between the Denby Bay and Tompkins Bend trailheads.
 Reference the map on our Big Picture page for details.

-- you may enter (on the west) the main Denby Bay trail.
-Turn left and continue for 2.9 miles to P1b Denby Bay trailhead,
+- You may enter the main Denby Bay to Tompkins Bend trail segment from the west side of the Homestead parking lot.
+Turn left (south) and continue for 2.9 miles to the Denby Bay trailhead, or,

-- or you may also cross Shangri La Rd. (see the highway crosswalk signs) and hike/ride about .25 miles to merge with the P3 Tompkins Bend Trail as it heads for P4 Joplin trailhead.
+- You may go east across Shangri-La Rd. (see the highway crosswalk signs) and hike/ride about .3 miles to merge with the Tompkins Bend Trail as it heads toward the Joplin trailhead.

-After crossing Shangri La Road heading east for the Joplin Trailhead, keep your eyes right about 20 steps into the trail and see the remains of the Old Homestead for which the trailhead is named.
+Just across Shangri-La Road from the Homestead parking lot, heading east for the Joplin Trailhead, keep your eyes right about 20 steps into the trail and see the remains of the Old Homestead for which the trailhead is named.
 A 10 x 20 foot cedar split rail fence surrounds the old root cellar.
-To the right of the root cellar and adjacent to Shangri La Road is the remains of the homestead’s hand dug well.
-The homestead dates back to the very late 1800′s.
+To the right of the root cellar and adjacent to Shangri-La Road is the remains of the homestead’s hand dug well.
+The homestead dates back to the very late 1800’s.

 This trailhead is just off the Shangri-La road, about a mile before arriving at the resort.